KnutOlaD/clusterflux/README.md

 	the flare observations as clustering criterion while the latter uses the amount of shared area between two flare observations
-threshold: The threshold tha determines if two flare observations are to
+threshold: The threshold that determines if two flare observations are to
 	be clustered.
 If closeness_param = 'area' the threshold is the fractional (between 0 and 1) overlap between the flares.
 If closeness_param = 'distance' the threshold is the distance between ' the flares number of flare footprint radii.
+method: The chosen method for calculating the flowrate for the cluster.
+Can
+	be either 'vanilla' or 'gridded_average'.
+The vanilla method is described in Veloso et al., 2015 and gridded_average in the theory document in this repository.

 Ouputs:
 DFclustered: pandas dataframe